Student-run gallery in the Visual Arts Building, 1395 René-Lévesque W. Blvd. Http://www.vavgallery.com

 UNIVERSITY OF THE STREETS CAFÉ

-Open to everyone, Café sessions take place in both English and French.
-For details and a full list of events, visit http://univcafe.concordia.ca/html/home/html or contact Eric Abitbol at ext.
+Café sessions are open to anyone and take place in both French and English.
+For details and a full listing of events, visit http://univcafe.concordia.ca or contact Eric Abitbol at ext.
 3967.

 SELF HELP & SUPPORT